Chapter 26: The Race to Sector 7

 The fox nodded and then turned to Cosmo.
 “Cosmo, stay here and help everyone to evacuate,” he said to her.

 “Hope!”
 Cream shouted suddenly.
 She clasped the flower girl’s hands.
-“Could you please do me a huge favour?” she asked pleadingly.
+“Could you please do me a huge favour?” she said pleadingly.
 “My bar is just up the street here and there’s a little human girl with blonde hair inside.
 Her name is Hope.
 Could you-”

 Cosmo tenderly pulled out one of her hands from the fighter’s grasp and placed it on top of Cream’s.
 “I’ll get her somewhere safe,” she said gently, a knowing smile on her face.